 If you find yourself unsure of how to go about keeping your favorite pair of leather work boots in tip-top shape, then read on to get rid of the loose dirt.
-In this blog, you’ll learn about why it’s so important to maintain leather footwear and how to clean leather boots so that they can age well and keep turning heads for years to come.
+In this blog, you’ll learn about why it’s so important to maintain leather footwear and how to clean leather boots and leather shoes so that they can age well and keep turning heads for years to come.

 Maintaining Leather and Why It’s Important